pnkraemer/probdiffeq/docs/3_choose_the_right_solver.md

-# Choose the right probabilistic solver
+# Choose the right solver

 Good solvers are problem-dependent.
 However, some guidelines exist: